ASC14xiyou/ASC14/README.md

-#   Asiz Supercomputer Student Challenge
+#   Asia Supercomputer Student Challenge
+####Xi'an University of Post and Telecommunication